When WWE Hall of Famer Mark Henry speaks, you listen.

-Also on #WORDSWITHSCOOP, the Worlds Most Strongest Man discussed wide ranging topics like Hulk Hogan, Kanye West, The Rock and Drew McIntyre.
+Also on #WORDSWITHSCOOP, the World’s Strongest Man discussed wide-ranging topics like Hulk Hogan, Kanye West, The Rock and Drew McIntyre.

-Mark Henry on the new face of the WWE:
+Henry on the New Face of the WWE

 “Drew McIntyre.
 Drew looks the part, he works the part, he just hasn’t had the opportunity to be the part and I’m hoping that he can take Brock out and usher in the Drew McIntyre Grown Ass Man era; because whenever I reference Drew McIntyre I say that’s a grown-ass man.
 And if you wanted to fight that dude, you’d better be in good shape.
 And even by accident, by hook or by crook, if he makes contact with his athletic ability he can hurt you.
 He’s like Dontay Wilder.
 To me, he’s not a great boxer.
 He’s a great athlete boxing.
 He needs to go and find coaches that are going to work on his fundamentals.
 This guy’s only been boxing for four years.
 He’s got a lot of growth to make.
 But we’re not talking about boxing, we’re talking about wrestling.
 I’m just making a point about Drew McIntyre – he’s a grown-ass man.”

 READ NEXT: 5 People Shot at Wisconsin Beach